Rurutia1027/Hands-on-Lab.FluxCD-Consul-SpringBoot/README.md

 - `--branch`: branch to monitor
 - `--interval`: polling interval
 - `--sub-path`: specific directory inside the repo to monitor (optional)
-    > use this to restrict Flux to only watch the hands-on lab configuration,
+    > Use this to restrict Flux to only watch the hands-on lab configuration,
     > avoiding triggers from unrelated files
 - `--export`: saves the Kubernetes CRD YAML locally for `kubectl apply`

-> Note: This export generated YAML is only for K8S to load.
+> Note: This export-generated YAML is only for K8S to load.
 Flux will monitor the **remote Git repo**, and this YAML does not directly affect Consul or Spring Boot app.

 ### Deploy CronJob to sync Git -> Consul KV
 ```bash